Girl names starting with I fit right in with so many vowel-forward choices.

 Another gorgeous nature name, sophisticated Iris still brings to mind the 1998 Goo Goo Dolls’ power ballad by the name.

-Isabella is the chart-topper, but the one-syllable shorter Isabelle has had a good run, too.
+Isabella is the chart-topper, but the slightly shorter Isabelle has had a good run, too.

-Isabelle road Isabella’s coattails, and the same is true for the slightly sparer Isabel.
+Isabelle road Isabella’s coattails, and the same is true for the even sparer Isabel.

 It might be a version of Ixchel, a Mayan goddess name.